 From January through September 2018, our lending continued at a steady pace with 33 loans for $1.9 million, with several more loans in the pipeline, including a handful of land loans pre-approved and ready for deployment when farmers find parcels of land that meet their criteria.
 Demand for our capital from farmers and ranchers continues to grow, as illustrated by this chart, and we don’t expect this trend to slow down anytime soon.

 In order to expand our impact and serve more farmers who don’t otherwise have access to business loans, we partner with other agencies and nonprofits that also provide capital.
 This helps us to expand the impact of our limited loan funds.
-For example, FarmLink does co-lending with the USDA Farm Service Agency, where our capital is blended with up to $300,000 from FSA at lower interest rates intended to support farm ownership.
+For example, FarmLink does co-lending with the USDA Farm Service Agency, where our capital is blended with an FSA loan at lower interest rates intended to support farm ownership.

 Thank you for helping FarmLink to create opportunities for the next generation of farmers and ranchers!